steamclock/SteamclEnv/README.md

 ### Obfuscation

-Inspired by the folks at [NSHipster](https://nshipster.com/secrets/), this options obfuscates the values written out to your `Environment.swift` file, and provides some extra output to decode those values.
+Inspired by the folks at [NSHipster](https://nshipster.com/secrets/), by default the values generated in your `Environment.swift` file are obfuscated.
+You can pass in the `--plain-text` command to turn this off if desired.

 ## License